zubyj/leetcode-explained/README.md

 2️⃣ Company tags: Adds the top 5 companies that ask each [problem](https://leetcode.com/problems/two-sum/description)

-3️⃣ Elo Rating: Adds more accurate ratings to problems used in weekly/biweekly contests (~1500 problems supported)

-4️⃣ Hard Mode: Hide Leetcode examples and difficulty levels to simulate a real coding interview environment.
+3️⃣ Problems by company
+Click a company tag to view every question that company has asked in the past 6 months, 1 year, 2 years, and all time.
+Sort by the date, acceptance rating, difficulty, and more.

+4️⃣ Complexity Analysis
-5️⃣ Code Analysis: Reads your code & gives you the time & space complexity using GPT.
+Reads your code and gets the time & space complexity using GPT

+5️⃣ Code Generation
-6️⃣ Code Generation: Creates the optimal solution code for the given problem using GPT.
+Reads your code, fixes bugs, and generates the optimal solution code for the given problem using GPT.
+For more accurate results, open the description tab so GPT can read the problem's description and constraints.

+6️⃣ Elo ratings
+Adds difficulty ratings into weekly/biweekly contest problems (~1500 added)

+7️⃣ Hard Mode
+Hide the Leetcode problem examples to simulate a real coding interview environment.
+Available through the extension's settings.

-To activate features 5️⃣ and 6️⃣, log into ChatGPT in your browser and pin the extension.
+To activate features 4️⃣ and 5️⃣, log into ChatGPT in your browser and pin the extension

 ### ⚙️ Installation